mesos/elasticsearch/docs/index.md

        Default: elasticsearch-executor
     --externalVolumeDriver
        This defines the use of an external storage drivers to be used.
-By default, elastic serch nodes will not be created with external volumes but rather direct attached storage.
+By default, elasticsearch nodes will not be created with external volumes but rather direct attached storage.
        Default: <empty string>
     --externalVolumeOptions